Counselling for Anxiety in Adelaide

 Some people describe constant worries about the little things, others notice their breathing gets faster and shallower when panicked, others describe butterflies before an important presentation.

 It is, however, a useful emotion, it can drive us to achieve our best and to complete tasks, and is designed to function as a way of protecting us from danger.

 Although we may all experience feelings of stress on a daily basis, people suffering from anxiety usually experience more intense feelings that may not subside for a long time in the form of physical sensations, behavioural changes and worrying thoughts.

-If this persists and is regular, anxiety is capable of having a significant effect on daily functioning, affecting mood, resulting in patterns of avoidance of daily tasks and particular environments where threat is perceived and often resulting in feelings of isolation and depression.
+People consider anxiety counselling when the condition persists and is regular, it is capable of having a significant effect on daily functioning, affecting mood, resulting in patterns of avoidance of daily tasks and particular environments where threat is perceived and often resulting in feelings of isolation and depression.